Dissecting Microbial Community Structure and Heterogeneity via Multivariate Covariate-Adjusted Clustering: Application to the Upper-airway Microbiota and Asthma Study on Children Application to the Upper-airway Microbiota and Asthma Study on Children

-Based on the fitted model parameters, each observation was assigned to a cluster using the Bayes rule.
+Based on the fitted model parameters, each observation was assigned to a cluster using Bayes' rule.
 The relative abundances of the $24$ taxa are visualized in Figure~\ref{app:fig:rela_abund} through heatmaps.
 In these heatmaps, columns represent individual samples and rows represent microbial taxa, with cell color intensity indicating the normalized abundance of each taxon within a sample.
 These visualizations facilitated comparison of microbiome composition across clusters and revealed distinct taxonomic signatures.
-The clustering patterns of the \textit{Strep-dominant} and \textit{Dolo/Coryne-dominant} clusters were quite similar across the two methods, while the \textit{Mixed-pathobiont} cluster differed more substantially, suggesting overall robustness in the identified microbial community structures.
+The central alluvial plot further showed that most discrepancies arose from samples reassigned between \textit{Strep-dominant} and \textit{Dolo/Coryne-dominant} clusters, while the \textit{Mixed-pathobiont} cluster remained largely consistent across the two approaches.
+To facilitate comparison, cluster labels were aligned across methods.
+For HC, the cluster labels were permuted to best align with the DMMR partition before applying the same descriptive names.
+Thus, the labels facilitate comparison but do not imply identical partitions or identical dominant-taxa structures across methods.
+As expected, the resulting partitions differed between DMMR and HC.
+Quantitatively, the Adjusted Rand Index (ARI) \citep{hubert1985comparing} between the two clustering results was $0.14$, indicating limited agreement between the two methods.
+These differences reflected the distinct clustering principles: HC is based on geometric dissimilarity, whereas DMMR uses a probabilistic model that incorporates covariate heterogeneity.